 app = Flask(__name__)

-1. Set up the database connection.
+1. Set up the database connection. and setup ORM(Object-Relational Mapping) configuration using SQLAlchemy.
 It will grab DATABASE_URL environment variable for DB connection string.

 DATABASE_URL = os.environ['DATABASE_URL']